 You might be familiar with Mexican horchata, but do you know the delicious Spanish version made with tiger nuts?
 Spanish horchata is thick, creamy and sweet, like an amped-up almond milk.

 Note: Tiger nuts can be found at African grocery stores or ordered online.

-- 1 cup tiger nuts, covered with water by 2 inches and soaked for 24 hours at room temperature (see note)
+1 cup tiger nuts, covered with water by 2 inches and soaked for 24 hours at room temperature (see notes)

 Line a fine-meshed sieve with a double layer of cheesecloth and set it over a deep bowl.
 Drain tiger nuts and add to blender.
 Add hot water and blend on high speed until homogenous and almost smooth, about 2 minutes.
 Carefully pour blended nuts through cheesecloth-lined sieve.
 Gather ends of cheesecloth together and squeeze out remaining liquid.

 Add sugar and salt to horchata and whisk together.
 Cool completely, then transfer to a bottle or container and store in the refrigerator for up to one week.
 Serve horchata over ice, sprinkled with cinnamon.

 |Total Fat 10g||12%|